 - Your title and abstract should sell your talk to attendees (and reviewers).
 The abstract should answer the question "Why should I attend this talk?
 What will I learn?"

-- The comments section is where you can communicate the next level of detail to reviewers - ideally this will be 1-2 levels of bulleted outline (not more, not less).
+- The "main ideas" section is where you can communicate the next level of detail to reviewers - keep this short but informative.

-- For more info on reasons talks are frequently rejected, please see this blog on talk selection from last year.
+- For more info on reasons talks are frequently rejected, please see this blog on talk selection.

-Workshops will take place on the preconference day September 17, 2014 at the conference hotel and will be 2.5 hours in length.
-Workshop speakers will receive a $250 stipend in addition to the admission and travel listed above in recognition of the extra effort required to prepare a workshop.
+Workshops will take place on the preconference day September 24, 2016 at the conference hotel and will be 2 hours in length.

 Please read these guidelines before submitting: